Our commitment to Calgary

 Since 1940, United Way of Calgary and Area has been dedicated to making our city a great place for everyone.
 United Way focuses on three areas that are critical to long-term sustainable change in our city: overcoming poverty, successful kids and strong communities.
 United Way strategically invests in programs, collaborations and initiatives, which connect Calgarians with opportunities that help them thrive.
 To see a full list of agency partners, please visit United Way’s website.

 Your investment with United Way will stay local and be strategically invested right where you live, work, and raise your family.
 Your investment directly supports those who need it most.
 United Way’s three focus areas address the critical social issues facing our community, and United Way is committed to a rigorous measurement process with annual reporting.
-More details of United Way's funding process can be explored here.
+Find more details on United Way's funding process.

 United Way of Calgary and Area has one of the lowest fundraising cost ratios in Canada.
 Fundraising and related operating costs have been under 12% of total revenue for the last 10 years.
 As a registered charity, United Way files a T3010 report annually, detailing all of its fundraising, operating costs, executive compensation, and other costs.
 The latest CRA T3010 data can be found on the CRA website.